SimonSubokLee/ston-docs-son/admin/snmp.kr.rst

    OID = 1.3.6.1.4.1.40001.1.4.11.1

-Provides identical information to the virtual host stats가상호스트 통계와 동일한 정보를 제공한다.
+Provides identical information to the virtual host stats.
 ``[viewIndex]`` value starts from 1 and reaches up to the number of View.

 - 1.3.6.1.4.1.40001.1.4.3 - Virtual host stats